B2B Content Marketing Conversion Rates: 6 Ways to Increase Yours Past The Average

 Balance SEO and PPC

-SEO and content marketing are valuable strategies that cost relatively compared with their incredibly valuable evergreen results.
+SEO and content marketing are valuable strategies that cost relatively little compared to the value of their evergreen results.
 But these are strategies that inevitably take time to work.
 Our clients start seeing their first leads after about six months of consistent publication, but the real results pour in after years two and three.
 PPC is a quick (albeit pricey) supplement that can help boost your conversion rates immediately while you wait for other, more sustainable strategies to take hold.
 It’s also incredibly valuable for decision-makers to see your name at the top of the SERP results for your key terms.
 Even if they don’t click on those ads, the name recognition alone can help influence a conversion down the line.

 Improve Website Design